Ahmad ibn Hanbal: Taqlid

-Ahmad ibn Hanbal favoured Ijtihad and rejected Taqlid; the practise of blind adherence to madhabs (legal schools).
-Ahmad ibn Hanbal's staunch condemnation of Taqlid is reported in Hanbali Qadi 'Abd al-Rahman ibn Hassan's treatise (1196-1285 A.H / 1782-1868 C.E) Fath al-Majeed.
-Comparing Taqlid to Shirk (polytheism), ibn Hanbal states: "I am amazed at those people who know that a Sanad (i.e. Chain of Transmission) is authentic and yet, in spite of this, they follow the opinion of Sufyan, for Allah (Glorified be He), says: {And let those who oppose the Messenger's commandment (i.e. his Sunnah - legal ways, orders, acts of worship, statements) (among the sects) beware, lest some Fitnah (disbelief, trials, afflictions, earthquakes, killing, overpowered by a tyrant) should befall them or a painful torment be inflicted on them}.
-(An-Nur: 63) Do you know what that Fitnah is?
-That Fitnah is Shirk (polytheism).
-Maybe the rejection of some of his words would cause one to doubt and deviate in his heart and thereby be destroyed."
+Ibn Hanbal favoured independent reasoning (ijtihad) and rejected blind following (taqlid) in the case of scholars, although he did allow taqlid for laymen and the average Muslim community.
+His staunch condemnation of taqlid is reported in the treatise Fath al-Majid by Hanbali judge Abd al-Rahman ibn Hasan (1782–1868).
+Comparing taqlid to polytheism (shirk), Ibn Hanbal states: "I am amazed at those people who know that a chain of narration is authentic, and yet, in spite of this, they follow the opinion of Sufyan, for God says, 'And let those who oppose the Messenger's commandment beware, lest some fitna should befall them, or a painful torment be inflicted on them.'
+Do you know what that fitna is?
+That fitna is shirk.
+Maybe the rejection of some of his words would cause one to doubt and deviate in his heart, and thereby be destroyed."

+It is important to understand that this statement was directed towards his students which were capable of Ijtihad, and is not meant towards laymen.
+This statement is explained by Ibn Taymiyya: "Imam Ahmad deemed it unlawful for a scholar capable of ijtihad to make taqlid of them.
+He said: “Do not make taqlid of me, nor of Malik, al-Shafi‘i, or al-Thawri” … He instructed the lay people to seek fatwas from Ishaq, Abu ‘Ubayd, Abu Thawr and Abu Mus‘ab.
+But he forbade the scholars from among his students – like Abu Dawud, ‘Uthman b.
+Sa‘id, Ibrahim al-Harbi, Abu Bakr al-Athram, Abu Zur‘ah, Abu Hatim al-Sijistani, Muslim and others – from making taqlid of any other scholar.
+He would say: “Stick to the basic principle by following the Book and the Sunnah.”

+This makes it evident that Ahmad ibn Hanbal’s prohibition of taqlid was intended solely for scholars (Ulama), and he harshly condemned those who rejected the layman’s duty to perform taqlid.

 Intercession

-It is narrated by Abū Bakr al-Marwazī in his Mansak that Ibn Hanbal preferred one to make tawassul or "intercession" through the Prophet in every supplication, with the wording: "O God!
+It is narrated by Abū Bakr al-Marwazī in his Mansak that Ibn Hanbal preferred one to make tawassul or "intercession" through Muhammad in every supplication, with the wording: "O God!
 I am turning to Thee with Thy Prophet, the Prophet of Mercy.
 O Muhammad!
 I am turning with you to my Lord for the fulfillment of my need."
 This report is repeated in many later Hanbali works, in the context of personal supplication as an issue of jurisprudence.
 Ibn Qudamah, for example, recommends it for the obtainment of need in his Wasiyya.
-In the same way, Ibn Taymiyyah cites the Hanbali fatwa on the desirability of the Prophet's intercession in every personal supplication in his Qāida fil-Tawassul wal-Wasiīla where he attributes it to "Imām Ahmad and a group of the pious ancestors" from the Mansak of al-Marwazī as his source.
+In the same way, Ibn Taymiyyah cites the Hanbali fatwa on the desirability of Muhammad's intercession in every personal supplication in his Qāida fil-Tawassul wal-Wasiīla where he attributes it to "Imām Ahmad and a group of the pious ancestors" from the Mansak of al-Marwazī as his source.